liuhuagang/XGIflytekToUE/README.md

 iFlyTek provides a lot of Web API both in China or in the global region.

-This plugin only supports these WebAPI in China.
+This plugin supports these WebAPI in different region.

 Most of WebAPI seem to be similar.

-However,they are really different.You need different accounts,AppID,APIKey,APISecret,especially when you are in China and out of China.
+However,they are really different.
+You need different accounts,AppID,APIKey,APISecret,especially when you are in China and out of China.
 Keep in mind that right App information correspond with right Web API.

 ### 1.Get App Information

 If you don't create the iFlyTek App,you should create it.

-iFlyTek Web(Chinese site):
+iFlyTek Web(Chinese site,No Global):

 https://www.xfyun.cn/

-iFlyTek Web(English site):
+iFlyTek Web(English site,Global):

 https://global.xfyun.cn/

-This plugin doesn't support Global Webp API ,although code is similar.
+Although the code is similar,Only when iFlyTek supports Web API in these regions,this plugin can work .

-You have to register your account and manage your App information through Chinese site.
+You have to register your account and manage your App information through different sites.

 It is not very difficult to do .
 You can translate this web page directly through the browser tool.